 Dr. Sam Kim converted from Buddhism to Christianity when she was 14.
 She first attended church when she was 12 years old, and the experience was very meaningful to her.
 She later accepted Jesus and began her personal faith journey.
-This fall, Dr. Kim joins the Asbury Seminary faculty as the Assistant Professor of Missiology on the Kentucky campus of Asbury Theological Seminary.
+Dr. Kim has been Assistant Professor of Missiology on the Kentucky campus of Asbury Theological Seminary.
 She is now Assistant Professor of Intercultural Studies at Asbury University.

 “After experiencing the love of God in my life, God put in me a desire to serve not only Him, but also people who do not know about God,” Dr. Kim said.